kristhaj/pyxcel/README.md

 For example:

 #### Step 1:
-Create a folder named IMS Import, and open Git Bash here [gif]
+Create a folder named IMS Import, open it, and right click to open Git Bash here

 #### Step 2:
 Clone the repo into this folder with the following command in Git Bash